weaveworks/weave-gitops-private/docs/rfcs/0004-query-scaling/README.md

 ## Summary

-Our current approach to querying data from leaf clusters will not scale well in situations where clusters have a high quanitity of namespaces.
-Our current architecture was always a temporary iteration and was never meant to scale to hundreds of clusters with thousands of namespaces each.
+Our current approach to querying data from leaf clusters will not scale well in situations where clusters have a high quantity of namespaces.
+Our current architecture was always a temporary solution and was never meant to scale to hundreds of clusters with thousands of namespaces each.

 We will need to design and implement the next iteration of our cross-cluster querying that will scale to these levels of clusters, namespaces and objects.